denoland/fresh/docs/latest/concepts/islands.md

 }
 ```

+## Passing other props to islands

+Passing props to islands is supported, but only if the props are serializable.
+Fresh can serialize the following types of values:

+- Primitive types `string`, `boolean`, `bigint`, and `null`
+- Most `number`s (`Infinity`, `-Infinity`, and `NaN` are silently converted to
+  `null`)
+- Plain objects with string keys and serializable values
+- Arrays containing serializable values
+- Uint8Array
+- JSX Elements (restricted to `props.children`)
+- Preact Signals (if the inner value is serializable)

+Circular references are supported.
+If an object or signal is referenced multiple
+times, it is only serialized once and the references are restored upon
+deserialization.
+Passing complex objects like `Date`, custom classes, or
+functions is not supported.

 We can deduce which parts were rendered by the server and which parts where
 rendered by an island from the HTML alone.
 It contains all the information we
 need, which allows us to skip the work of having to send a serialized version of